-In light of this report's analysis of the NRAs' questionnaire responses, the identification of relevant case studies and taking into account the various related academic works, reports and surveys already mentioned, and suggestions from stakeholders, this section of the report sets out BEREC's recommendations on best practices to facilitate switching.
+In light of this report's analysis of the NRAs' questionnaire responses, the identification of relevant case studies and taking into account the various related academic works, reports and surveys already mentioned, this section of the report sets out BEREC's recommendations on best practices to facilitate switching.

-In considering best practices, BEREC is proposing to group these under two broad categories; firstly, practices which aim to support a positive consumer experience (and address issues relating to 'direct harm24') and, secondly, those principles which aim to encourage positive impacts on competition and welfare (and address issues relating to 'indirect harm25').
+In considering best practices, BEREC is proposing to group these under two broad categories; firstly, practices which aim to support a positive consumer experience (and address issues relating to 'direct harm') and, secondly, those principles which aim to encourage positive impacts on competition and welfare (and address issues relating to 'indirect harm').
 These are discussed in more detail below.